-During the years ended September 30, 2013 and 2012 and for the period March 4, 2011 (commencement of operations) to September 30, 2011, we declared distributions of \$1.03, \$0.91 and \$0.25 per share, respectively, for total distributions of \$10.0 million, \$6.2 million and \$1.7 million, respectively.
+During the years ended September 30, 2014, 2013 and 2012, we declared distributions of \$1.08, \$1.03 and \$0.91 per share, respectively, for total distributions of \$16.1 million, \$10.0 million and \$6.2 million, respectively.
 We monitor available net investment income to determine if a tax return of capital may occur for the fiscal year.
 To the extent our taxable earnings fall below the total amount of our distributions for any given fiscal year, a portion of those distributions may be deemed to be a tax return of capital to our common stockholders.
 Tax characteristics of all distributions will be reported to stockholders on Form 1099-DIV after the end of the calendar year and in our periodic reports filed with the SEC.